mkriaf/pagerduty-aws-workshop/content/02_cloudwatchintegration/page-4-createalarm.md

 ![](/images/cw_alarm3.png)

-In our scenario we want to track how many unhealthy hosts we have in our ALB Target Group.
+In our scenario we want to track how many unhealthy hosts we have in our Application Load Balancer (ALB) Target Group.

 For that we will select the “UnhealthyHostCount” Metric, Under “ApplicationELB -> Per AppELB, Per TG Metrics” Then click “Select Metric”

+{{% notice warning %}}
-Note: make sure to select the correct LB Name from the list
+Make sure to select the correct Load Balancer Name from the list
+{{% /notice %}}

 ![](/images/cw_alarm4.png)

 In the Metric configuration window we can set the period of sampling for our metric.
-For our scenario, lets change the sampling period to 1 minute.
+For our scenario, let's change the sampling period to 1 minute.

 Then, scroll down to the next part of the configuration

 ![](/images/cw_alarm5.png)

-Under conditions, we set what triggers our alarm.
-In our case we want to the alarm to trigger when we have at least one Unhealthy Hosts on our LB.
+Under conditions, we need to set what triggers our alarm.
+In our case we want to the alarm to trigger when we have at least __one__ Unhealthy Host on our LB.

 For that we will set our condition to “Greater/Equal”.